LioQing/BIO-Simple-Notes/Stimuli and Receptors.md

 	- contains sensory hair cells to detect pressure changes

 **mechanism of hearing**:
-- outer ear
+- outer ear:
-	1. pinna collects sound waves and auditory canal directs the waves to the eardrum
+	- pinna collects sound waves and auditory canal directs the waves to the eardrum
-	2. sound waves cause eardrum to vibrate
+	- sound waves cause eardrum to vibrate
-- middle ear
+- middle ear:
-	3. ear bones amplify and transmit the vibration from eardrum to the oval window
+	- ear bones amplify and transmit the vibration from eardrum to the oval window
-- inner ear
+- inner ear:
-	4. oval window vibrates, making the perilymph in the upper canal of cochlea to vibrate
+	- oval window vibrates, making the perilymph in the upper canal of cochlea to vibrate
-	5. vibrations in the perilymph are transmitted to the endolymph of the central canal
+	- vibrations in the perilymph are transmitted to the endolymph of the central canal
-	6. the hairs of sensory hair cells in the central canal bent by the vibrations, they are stimulated and send out electrical signal
+	- the hairs of sensory hair cells in the central canal bent by the vibrations, they are stimulated and send out electrical signal
-	7. nerve impulses travel along the auditory nerve to the auditory centre to produce sensation of hearing
+	- nerve impulses travel along the auditory nerve to the auditory centre to produce sensation of hearing
-	8. vibrations in perilymph are transmitted to round window, and it bulges outwards into the middle ear to release the fluid pressure
+	- vibrations in perilymph are transmitted to round window, and it bulges outwards into the middle ear to release the fluid pressure

 ## Tropism
 def: the directional growth movement of a plant organ in response to a unilateral stimulus